mslonina/Mechanic/examples/UserGuide.md

 #### Getting the run time configuration

-Options are stored as attributes to the task board dataset.
+Options are attached as attributes to the task board dataset.
 To access them, `MReadOption` macro may be used:

     int TaskProcess(pool *p, task *t, void *s) {